 An IND is a request for authorization from the FDA to administer an investigational biological product to humans in clinical trials.
 The central focus of an IND submission is on the general investigational plan, the protocol(s) for human trials and the safety of study participants.
 The IND also includes results of animal and in vitro studies assessing the toxicology, pharmacokinetics, pharmacology, and pharmacodynamic characteristics of the product; chemistry, manufacturing and controls information; and any available human data or literature to support the use of the investigational product.
 An IND must become effective before human clinical trials may begin.
 An IND will automatically become effective 30 days after receipt by the FDA, unless before that time the FDA raises concerns or questions related to the proposed clinical trials.
-In such a case, the IND may be placed on clinical trials can begin.
+In such a case, the IND may be placed on clinical hold and the IND sponsor and the FDA must resolve any outstanding concerns or questions before clinical trials can begin.
 Accordingly, submission of an IND may or may not result in the FDA allowing clinical trials to commence.
 The FDA may impose a clinical hold at any time during clinical trials and may impose a partial clinical hold that would limit trials, for example, to certain doses or for a certain length of time.